 About Kim Martin

-Meanwhile lets just say that we are proud Kim Martin contributed a whooping 3 entries.
+But we are proud to say that Kim Martin contributed 3 entries already.

 The Health Communication Capacity Collaborative (HC3) is supporting the printing and distribution in Liberian schools of a comic book featuring a fictional soccer star that survived Ebola.
 Plans call for […]